 Inside the start and stop we can add our actions.

 Before starting anything from the ribbon click on the Settings button which will open the Settings page.
 Here we can give a name for the workflow, as well as a description.
 We can also give our Task list and History list.
 Then we can choose the start option for the workflow.
 For this demo I have just chosen to start the workflow manually like below:

 In this particular example, we will add 2/3 actions to the workflow.
 First, drag and drop a Log to History List action, then drag and drop an Update List item action and below to this again add a Log to History List action.
 It should look like below:

 You can see the yellow symbol inside the actions which show that we are missing some configurations.
 Click on the Arrow mark and then click on Configure as shown in the fig below:

 Here we will try to write some text along with the Item title.
-First write the text in the message box and then from the Right side Insert Reference, click on the Title column name.
+First, write the text in the message box and then from the Right side Insert Reference, click on the Title column name.

-Then we will configure the next action which is Set Field in Current item.
-Here we will simply update the Title column value to Current title with updated text which looks like below:
+Then we will configure the next action which is Set Field in the Current item.
+Here we will simply update the Title column value to the Current title with updated text which looks like below:

 Again similarly we configure the next log to history action which will get the current update title like below: